JonoSonck/Data-Currency-Estimation-Framework/README.md

 # Data Currency Estimation Framework

-This repository contains the code linked to a research project around data currency estimation.
+This repository contains the code linked to a research project about data currency estimation.

 A paper regarding the theory behind the code has been submitted to the IPMU26 conference.